Buck Buchanan: Professional career

 Buchanan began his career under future Hall of Fame head coach Hank Stram, who would be his head coach for all but one season (1975).
 He started 11 games at left defensive tackle as a rookie in 1963, at times playing next to Bobby Bell at left defensive end.
 In 1964, Stram moved Buchanan to right tackle where he started all 14 games for the Chiefs, and would play the rest of his career.
 Buchanan was selected to the AFL Western Division All-Star Team.
 He was named second-team All-AFL by the Associated Press (AP), Newspaper Enterprise Association (NEA) and United Press International (UPI).
 Quarterback sacks did not become an official statistic in the NFL until 1982.
 Buchanan has been unofficially credited with seven sacks in 1964.

 In 1965, Buchanan again started every Chiefs' game at right defensive tackle, and once more had seven sacks.
 He was selected to play in the AFL All-Star Game, and was once again named second-team All-AFL by the AP, NEA and UPI.
 He was chosen as the team's Most Valuable Player in 1965.

 The Chiefs were 11–2–1 in 1966, and won the AFL championship, defeating the Buffalo Bills 31–7 in the championship game.
 Buchanan had a quarterback sack of future Hall of Fame quarterback Jack Kemp in the championship game.
 During the regular season, Buchanan started all 14 games at right tackle, with 2.5 sacks.
-He was again an All-Star, and for the first time was selected first-team All-AFL by the AP and UPI, as well as the AFL; with the NEA naming him second-team All-AFL.
+He was again an All-Star, and for the first time was selected first-team All-AFL by the AP and UPI, as well as The Sporting News; with the NEA naming him second-team All-AFL.
 In January 1967, he played in the first Super Bowl, against the Green Bay Packers, the Chiefs losing 35–10.
 Buchanan recorded the first quarterback sack in Super Bowl history, against Packers Hall of Fame quarterback Bart Starr.
 He had five solo tackles in the Super Bowl, including four tackles stopping future Hall of Fame fullback Jim Taylor for three-yard gains on four different running plays.

 Buchanan had 8.5 sacks in 1967, again starting all 14 regular season games.
 Although the Chiefs were 9–5, they missed the playoffs.
 Buchanan was again named an All-Star, and was selected first-team All-AFL by the AP, NEA, UPI and The Sporting News.
 As stated by the Pro Football Hall of Fame, Buchanan "was particularly effective at intimidating the passer".
 In 1967 alone, "he batted down 16 opposition passes at or behind the line of scrimmage".
 It has also been reported he batted down 16 passes in 1964.
 He was again chosen as the Chiefs' Most Valuable Player in 1967.